BarclayII/AIMv6/lab3-traps/tutorial3.markdown

   the architecture-specific return-from-exception instruction.
 On MIPS, this is the `eret` instruction.

+### MIPS ABI: `k0` and `k1`

+MIPS ABI, which is the assembly convention for all MIPS programs, reserves `k0` and `k1` for exception-handling only.
+They should not be touched elsewhere.
+As such, C compilers won't use them for code generation.

+Therefore, in MIPS exception handling, `k0` and `k1` could be used safely for holding results or performing arithmetics before saving other GPRs, as you'll see in `stackframe.h`.

 ### `stackframe.h`

 Implementing the register saving/restoring process is quite time-consuming,